 In May 2023, The New York Times Guild reached an agreement to increase minimum salaries for employees and a retroactive bonus.

-In May 2023, The Wall Street Journal's omission of courtesy titles makes The New York Times the only national newspaper that continues to use honorifics.
+In May 2023, The Wall Street Journal's omission of courtesy titles leaves the Times as the only national newspaper that continues to use honorifics.

 In July 2023, The New York Times introduced Connections, a game where players identify groups of words connected by a common property.

-In November 2023, a sit-in was held at The New York Times Building, demanding the editorial board publicly call for a ceasefire.
+In November 2023, a sit-in occurred at The New York Times Building, demanding that The Times's editorial board publicly call for a ceasefire and accusing the media company of complicity in laundering genocide.

-As of December 2023, The New York Times has printed sixty thousand issues.
+As of December 2023, The New York Times has printed sixty thousand issues, as represented in the paper's masthead.

 In December 2023, The New York Times published an investigation titled "'Screams Without Words': How Hamas Weaponized Sexual Violence on Oct.
-7".
+7", alleging that Hamas weaponized sexual and gender-based violence during its armed incursion on Israel, which later faced scrutiny from The Intercept.

-In 2023, during its coverage of Israel's war on the Gaza Strip, The New York Times instructed its reporters to restrict the use of terms like 'Palestine', 'genocide', and 'refugee camps' to specific usages.
+In 2023, while covering Israel's war on the Gaza Strip, The New York Times instructed its reporters to restrict use of the terms 'Palestine', 'genocide', and 'refugee camps' to specific usages, with data analysis showing a pattern of articles emphasizing Israeli civilians killed by Palestinians over a much larger number of Palestinian civilians killed by Israelis.

-The 2023 DealBook Summit's speakers included Kamala Harris, Isaac Herzog, and Elon Musk.
+The 2023 DealBook Summit's speakers included vice president Kamala Harris, Israeli president Isaac Herzog, and Elon Musk.

 On March 14, 2024, protesters blocked The New York Times's distribution center.